Reading Museum has provided award-winning opportunities for learning, inspiration and enjoyment since 1883.

 From our earliest days we have collected archaeology, art, natural history, and ethnography, and objects relating to Reading.
 Today we focus on collecting linked with Reading, its people and environment, and proudly celebrate our town and its fascinating history.

-Our school loans service started in 1911 and has offered opportunities for people to handle real artefacts ever since.
-Innovative engagement with collections through learning, community and volunteering is integral to our DNA.
+Our nationally respected school loans service started in 1911 and has offered opportunities for people to handle real artefacts ever since.
+Innovative engagement with our collections through learning, community and volunteering is integral to our DNA.

 Reading Museum has a wonderful collection that provides an insight into the town’s history… with one of the most successful loans services in the UK – and reaching out to those who don’t typically visit museums.Hedley Swain, Area Director, Arts Council England, 2017

 Reading Museum is part of Reading Borough Council's cultural services, and has Full Accreditation from Arts Council England (ACE).